What Is the Cost of a DUI in Georgia?

 How Can a DUI Lawyer Help?

 Obtaining legal representation would be a good move for those facing Georgia DUI drugs or alcohol-related charges.
-It is important to note that attorney fees can vary from case to case, even though most attorneys work on a flat rate basis.
+It is important to note that attorney legal fees can vary from case to case, even though most attorneys work on a flat rate basis.

 Several defenses to DUI charges exist, such as an incorrect breathalyzer reading or an arresting officer’s lack of probable cause.
 The sooner you call an experienced DUI lawyer when you are stopped for DUI, the better your chances of successfully fighting the charges against you.